Carapet07/Data-Science-projects/Credit_Card_Fraud_Detection/README.md

 When I am done with the standard ML as loading data, visualizing, preprocessing(which is very complex for this dataset that involves different types of data to deal with), training.
 I want to try different kinds of real world practices as:

-Command line arguments (using argparse) - I am a little familiar with this concept, has to deal with it in other project(self driving car if my mind serves me)
+Command line arguments (using argparse) - I am a little familiar with this concept, had to deal with it in other project(self driving car if my mind serves me)

 Configuration files (YAML/JSON)

 Logging instead of print statements